teaguehannam/teaguehannam/README.md

-<p>Most my recent work is either in private repos for clients or on GitLab for my personal sites.</p>
+<p>My recent work is either in private repos for clients or on GitLab for my personal sites.</p>
-<p>GitHub contributions are not accurate toward how I often program.</p>
 <table>
   <tr>
     <td><a href="https://portfolio.teaguehannam.com">Portfolio</a></td>